koluoch1/alx-low_level_programming/README.md

-this is my first C Programming language
+this is my first program in C`